-Article 34 Declarations in respect of Chapter VI
+Article 38 Declarations in respect of Chapter V

-1. A Contracting State may declare that this Chapter shall not apply-under its non-Convention law.
+1. A Contracting State may declare that this Chapter shall not apply.

-2. A Contracting State may declare that under its non-Convention law this Chapter shall not apply:
+2. A Contracting State may declare that this Chapter shall not apply:

-(a) in relation to collateral agreements entered into by natural persons or persons falling within such other categories as may be specified in the declaration;
+(a) in relation to collateral agreements entered into by natural persons or other persons falling within such categories as may be specified in the declaration;